top of page

 BOARD PRIORITIES - 2021-2024

-Through the Annual Strategic Planning of the Inclusion SK Board and Membership, Inclusion SK has identified priority issues where significant attention must be given.
-These priority areas will be acted upon by Inclusion SK:
+Through the Annual Strategic Planning of the Inclusion Saskatchewan Board and Membership, we have identified priority issues where significant attention must be given.

 Inclusive Education

-Inclusion SK has identified that access to inclusive education in Saskatchewan is not at the quality that we expect it to be.
-Inclusion SK is dedicating resources into investigating the challenges that exist in schools around the province and the best methods to foster inclusive education throughout Saskatchewan.
+Inclusion Saskatchewan has identified that access to inclusive education in Saskatchewan is not at the quality that we expect it to be.
+Inclusion Saskatchewan is dedicating resources into investigating the challenges that exist in schools around the province and the best methods to foster inclusive education throughout Saskatchewan.

 Northern Saskatchewan